Entry Point and Beyond - Helping Children with SpLD Access Curriculum Content to Achieve Outside Expectations

 Upgrade your account to gain instant access this moduleSign in and Upgrade

 In this module we will explore the idea that children with Specific Learning Difficulties (SpLD) can become independent and high performing learners when given the ability to access curriculum content and the skills necessary to be effective learners.

-The sessions will cover the working understanding of Specific Learning Difficulties, what hinders individuals with SpLD accessing curriculum and effective learning methods, and how educators and families can create environments for the necessary access to happen.
+The sessions will cover a working understanding of Specific Learning Difficulties, what hinders individuals with SpLD accessing curriculum and effective learning methods, and how educators and families can create environments for the necessary access to happen.
 Participants will be encouraged to engage with the activities built into the module which will help them develop their own framework for creating an effective and sustainable system to help students with SpLD improve their learning skills.

 This module is appropriate for teachers and classroom practitioners of all phases and credentials but will be particularly useful for primary educators.

 - Defining Specific Learning Difficulties (SpLD).